Q & A with Beginners

 Vocal exercises are best learned from a pro one-on-one.
 I had a great singing teacher who was opera trained.
 Vocal coaching can be a very good thing to strengthen your voice and learn how to recover from (or prevent) overuse, but the most important task is to super-charge your acting and improv ability to channel through your vocal skills (diction, stamina, accent control, the technical stuff).

 You don’t learn how to win at a bar fight by doing push ups.

 I’m a show off.
-I’m happy to showcase what I do.
+I’m happy to showcase what I do if asked to.
 It makes people happy and feeds my vanity so why not?

 You must take delight in what you do and it’s fun to share with others.
 If you find this “taxing,” choose an easier sequence of things to show off with.
 Your audience doesn’t want you to kill yourself, they just want to delight in something amazing.
 They want to see a superhero lift a car, or an unclose magic trick.
 That shouldn’t require great effort from the super hero magician that you are, right?

 • “How and where do you draw inspiration for near silent characters / creatures like Pascal the chameleon from Tangled?”

 My inspiration for non-verbal character behavior and movement includes nature docs, Harpo Marx, Buster Keaton, old Looney Tunes, and the best source of unfiltered honesty, children and animals.
 Watch vaudeville, “Bambi” or “Wall-E.” Silence can be golden with good visual story telling, and that’s what must be playing out in your mind as you perform.
 With the animation doing all the expressive “heavy lifting,” what vocal performance there is must support the tone, intent and subtext/objectives of the role, even if very little vocalizations is required.